Elliot-D-Hill/best-practice/README.md

 # Best practice for computational projects

-See [this project](https://github.com/Elliot-D-Hill/pytorch-template.git) for an example that attempts to follow the practices laid out in this document.
+See [this project](https://github.com/duke-aihealth-ds-fellowship/pytorch-template.git) for an example that attempts to follow the practices laid out in this document.

 ## Why do we adopt best practices, standards and conventions?

+Stand on the shoulders of giants; there's no need to reinvent the wheel (most of the time).

-Accelerates your research by reducing the number of issues you have to devote brainpower towards
+Accelerates your research by reducing the number of issues you have to devote brainpower towards.

-By establishing or using a common convention that everyone adheres to, you reduce mental overhead and communication errors in your team
+By establishing or using a common convention that everyone adheres to, you reduce mental overhead and communication errors in your team.

-## When should you use conventions
+### When should you use conventions

-- When a decision is not relevant to your research question
+- When a decision is not relevant to your research question.
-- If there is no clear advantage between multiple options, default to convention
+- If there is no clear advantage between multiple options, default to convention.
+- A solution to a sub-problem already exists.

-On the flip side, conventions are good candidates for new research if you can improve upon them
+On the flip side, baselines are good candidates for new research if you can improve upon them.
+But be warned, it is often difficult to improve upon baselines; they are the standard for a reason.

 ## Version control